RayshenOmega/ToF-Boss-Tracker/readme.md

 * Boss timers are shown in `time left to respawn` rather than `time of last reported defeat`
 * To mitigate misclick and fat-finger errors, marking kills now requires a two step process of selecting a channel and then pushing a confirmation button.
 * Added a `Missing` button to alert others when a boss in a particular channel was sniped without a corresponding kill report.
 Helps prevent TPs from going to waste.
+* Minimal language in UI in favour of icons and progress bars.
+Meant to support common usage in servers populated with multilingual communities.
 #### New commands
 * Added a `/setup` command to be used in place of `/say` for setting up boss status timers in their respective threads.
 * Added a `/clear` command to remove old tracker setups during updates.